RimuTec/faker/README.md

 If you encounter issues with building the library please file an issue on GitHub, ideally with what you tried, what the expected and what the actual outcome was.
 Thank you!

 # Credits
-This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker), licensed under the MIT license.
+This project uses yaml source files from the [Ruby Faker gem](https://github.com/stympy/faker), licensed under the MIT license.
 Thank you to all their contributors!